woolstar/test/misc/README.md

 	Simple YUI/PureCSS dom nodes lib and a little progressive refinement layout.
 Generates random digits (none repeating) for game email accounts.
 Test version generates a couple rows of numbers between 1 and 5/10/50.

+Test/experiments
+====

+* 100doors.c

+	Implemented the 100 Doors puzzle from rosetta code, as a contrast to the previous implementation which was Pascal written in C (all array indexing).

 * sicp_sqrt.html

 	Calculation of sqrt assigment from Structure and Interpretation of Computer Programs ([mitpress.mit.edu/sicp](http://mitpress.mit.edu/sicp/)), version one with fixed error test, and second with scaled error test.